wrex/lessons/content/page/triads-3-harmonized-scale.md

 {{< figure src="/img/neck-diagrams/C-harmonized-GBE.png" title="Harmonizing C Major" >}}
 </div>

 This diagram starts with the 2nd inversion C major triad (labeled "1" in the diagram).
-Then comes a Dm triad, the Em, F, G, Am, Bdim, and finally back to C.
+Then comes a Dm triad in green, then Em (blue), F, G, Am, Bdim, and finally back to C.

+There are, of course, two more ways to harmonize the scale on these strings.
+Simply start with one of the other inversions of the C Major triad.

 Any or all of those chords can be used to play songs in the key of C Major.